LingEnOwO/Job-Application-Tracker/README.md

 **CSV Export** (for spreadsheet analysis):

-- Click "Export CSV" in the Sheet UI
+- Click the three-dot menu (⋯) in the top-right corner
+- Select "Export CSV"
 - Opens in Excel, Google Sheets, etc.

 **JSON Export** (for backup):

-- Click "Export JSON" in the Sheet UI
+- Click the three-dot menu (⋯) in the top-right corner
+- Select "Export JSON"
 - Save the file as a backup

 ### Importing Data

-1. Click "Import JSON" in the Sheet UI
+1. Click the three-dot menu (⋯) in the top-right corner
+2. Select "Import JSON"
-2. Select a previously exported JSON file
+3. Choose a previously exported JSON file
-3. Data will be merged with existing applications
+4. Data will be merged with existing applications

+### Clearing All Data

+1. Click the three-dot menu (⋯) in the top-right corner
+2. Select "Clear all applications"
+3. Type **DELETE** to confirm (case-sensitive)
+4. All applications will be permanently removed
+5. **This action cannot be undone** - export a backup first!

 ## 📊 Data Model